St Mary’s Scholarships

 Eligibility: The scholarship is open to pupils applying for entry to St Mary’s at 13+.
 The scholarship is awarded to a girl who shows outstanding potential in at least two sports which are played at St Mary’s (netball, hockey, tennis, athletics, and swimming).
 The candidate must also demonstrate a strong commitment to, and enthusiasm for, sport in general.
 She must, of course, satisfy the academic requirements, as assessed in the entrance examination and interview.

-Procedure: Application forms are available from the Registrar from 1 October 2019, and should be submitted (together with a current passport-sized photograph) by 13 December 2019.
+Procedure: Application forms are available from the Registrar from mid October 2021, and should be submitted (together with a current passport-sized photograph) by 10 December 2021.
 Please note that the candidate’s present Head teacher and Head of PE will be asked for a detailed reference.
 The candidate is required to submit a record of her sporting achievements and any positions of leadership held.
 In addition, any reference submitted by an external coach is beneficial but not compulsory.

 Candidates selected by the Head of PE from their application will be called for an interview and assessment at St Mary’s.
 They should expect to take a series of practical tests, some relevant to all sports, some specific to the two sports they have nominated, and be interviewed by members of St Mary’s PE department.